Lectionary Bible Studies and Sermons

 v19.
 John is commanded by the Lord to write down the visions, visions that speak of now and of days to come.

 v20.
 The secret meaning behind John's vision of the stars and lampstands is revealed by the Lord.
-These visionary symbols represent the assembled people of God and from them we learn that power and authority resides with Christ and his people.
+These visionary symbols represent the assembled people of God: i] angelic stars - what they are and will be in Christ; ii] lamp-stands - what they are now in their imperfection.

 One like a Son of Man